jrask/lucene-lab/README.txt

  Mark the testcase with @Ignore and remove all other @Ignore and run the tests again.

- Checkout the code.
+ Go through the testcases.
 Does it work as expected?
 How would you like it to work?

  Discussions?!